Chapmip/micropython-stm32-iol/README.md

 It may also be possible to use the alternative terser syntax `reg_obj[:] = value` for this operation.
 Note, however, that the latter option causes a read operation to be made to the STM32 register before the write is carried out.
 If there is a risk that this may cause unwanted side-effects, then the `reg_obj.write()` method (which only leads to a write operation) is a safer option.

+Example:

+    spi_dr = iol.Reg("SPI2.DR")
+    ...
+    spi_dr.write(tx_data)     # Write to SPI2 DR without reading it first

+The Data Register (DR) in the SPI peripheral block is an example of a register for which reads can have side effects ⁠— hence the use of the `.write()` method in this example.

 ### `iol.Reg[bit]` for read

 Read a single bit from the STM32 register associated with the `iol.Reg` object assigned to `reg_obj`:**